We use cookies.

 Why are all these changes being made to CYP Gender Incongruence services?

-Further information on the changes can be found at NHS commissioning » Implementing advice from the Cass Review (england.nhs.uk) and at Cass Review – Independent Review of Gender Identity Services for Children and Young People.
+Further information on this can be found at NHS commissioning » Implementing advice from the Cass Review (england.nhs.uk) and at Cass Review – Independent Review of Gender Identity Services for Children and Young People.

 Can you tell me where I am in the waiting list and how long I will have to wait to be seen?